viviannow/diary/README.md

 # diary
-viviannow begin to keep a diary
+viviannow begins to keep a diary,just for something that she is not want to forget.